 - Flannel or wool cloth

-- Hot water bottle or electric heat pad may be used
+- A hot water bottle or electric heat pad

 - Plastic wrap

 - Castor oil